mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 During the time that you are waiting for engraftment you may need to have blood and platelet transfusions.
 You'll be given injections of growth factor - drugs that will speed up the production of white blood cells in your body.

 Remember, you will be very vulnerable to infection at this time.
-You will need to take precautions including avoiding sources of infection, washing your hands regularly and eating a low-microbial diet.
+You will need to take precautions including avoiding sources of infection, washing your hands regularly and eating a low microbial diet.
 You will be closely monitored for any signs of infections.

 As your cells start to engraft you mary experience bone pain or a rash on your body.